Find out about the different types of edible salt and how to use to use them.

 Maldon sea salt flakes are produced in Essex, England.

 These soft crunchy flakes have a large surface area and are shaped like small pyramids.
-They have a clean flavour and high moisture content so it is not too salty.
-This is an excellent finishing salt and one I use frequently.

 Hawaiian salt

-This is harvested from the sea and then dried in beds of red or black volcanic rock.
 It gives the two salts their characteristic colours of red brick or black.
 Both are high in minerals from volcanic rock, in particular iron oxide.

 Unfortunately this process is not properly regulated so caution must be exercised when buying these coloured salts.